Val enjoys writing rhymed poetry with a valuable message in it.

 that old, and ever present annoying creep

-playing our conscience at every spoken line.
+playing our conscience at each spoken line.

 unlike outdoors with all uncertain directions